ianthehenry/hexagain/README.md

     annotation correctly
 - the overall theme is bad
 - the jarring re-flow after the SVGs render is horrible
+- rendering of the actual board state is 0% incremental right now
 - rendering performance is pretty bad. all that blurring.